-OHC data records., and If GHGs were to follow SSP4-3.4, we find a 19-58% probability of limiting warming to 1.5°C and that a 3.4 W m-2 scenario (i.e., SSP4-3.4) is in line with the 2.0°C goal and has 000 about a 70-7464-87% probability of limiting warming to 2.0°C (Table 1) depending on the choice of the same data records.
-We therefore designate SSP4-3.4 as the 2.0°C pathway.
-Significant climate mitigation efforts will be required to keep the growth of CO2, CH4, and N2O below the trajectories shown for SSP1-2.6 (1.5°C pathway in our model framework) and SSP4-3.4 (2.0°C pathway) (Fig. 2).
-Results utilizing the EM GC and HadCRUT GMST combined with the average OHC are shown in the top half of the table.
-005 and probabilities using the CW14 GMST and Cheng 2017 OHC records are shown in the bottom half.
+Numerical values of probabilities for staying at or below the Paris Agreement target or upper limit for all seven SSP scenarios are given in Table 1.
+Results utilizing the EM-GC and HadCRUT GMST combined with the average OHC are shown in the top half of the table, and probabilities using the CW14 GMST and Cheng 2017 OHC records are shown in the bottom half.
 The CMIP6 multi-model projections exhibit lower probabilities of achieving the goals of the Paris Agreement than the projections using the EM-GC.
-In the creation of ScenarioMIP, SSP1-2.6 was designed to be a scenario that achieved the Paris Agreement goals and likely (greater than 66% probability (Stocker et al., 2013)) limited warming below 2.0°C, and was expected to produce a future rise in ΔT{2100} of 1.7°C (O'Neill et al., 2016).
-The CMIP6 multi-model probability of SSP1-2.6 to stay at or below 2.0°C is 51.5%, 010 as shown in Table 1.
+In the creation of ScenarioMIP, SSP1-2.6 was designed to be a scenario that achieved the Paris Agreement goals and likely (greater than 66% probability (Stocker et al., 2013)) limited warming below 2.0°C, and was expected to produce a future rise in ΔT2100 of 1.7°C (O'Neill et al., 2016).
+The CMIP6 multi-model probability of SSP1-2.6 to stay at or below 2.0°C is 51.5%, as shown in Table 1.
 Based on our analysis, the CMIP6 multi-model ensemble does not indicate SSP1-2.6 as being a 2.0°C pathway, because it will only provide about a 50:50 likelihood of limiting warming below 2.0°C.

 Table 1.
-Probability of achieving the Paris Agreement target (SSP1-2.6) or upper limit (SSP4-3.4) for seven GMST records using the EM-GC and the CMIP6 multi-model ensemble.
 List of SSP scenarios analyzed in this study and the probabilities of achieving the Paris Agreement target or upper limit based on the EM-GC using the HadCRUT4 GMST data set and average of the five OHC records and the CMIP6 multi-model ensemble.
 The second half of the table shows the probabilities of achieving the Paris Agreement target or upper limit based on the EM-GC using the CW14 GMST record and Cheng 2017 OHC data set.
 The probabilities using the EM-GC are computed using the aerosol weighting method.
 The probabilities using the CMIP6 models are computed by calculating how many of the models for that scenario are below the temperature limits compared to the total number of models.